Bethoron: Iron Age: in the Bible and contemporary texts

 From Egyptian sources it appears that Bethoron was one of the places conquered by Shishak of Egypt from Rehoboam.
 It may also be the Bethoron mentioned in a 8th/7th century ostracon found at Tel Qasile, which reports the transfer of 30 sheqels of Ophir gold to Bethoron.

 According to 1 Chronicles 7:24, Lower Bethoron was built by She'era, daughter of Beriah, son of Ephraim.
 The Second Book of Chronicles mentions Beth-Horon in the context of disbanded Israelite mercenaries in Amaziah's army who looted towns in Judah "from Samaria to Beth-Horon" (2 Chronicles 25:13).

 Hellenistic period

 The Syrian (Seleucid) general Seron was defeated here in 166 BCE by Judas Maccabeus (1 Macc.
 3:13–24) in the Battle of Beth Horon.
 Six years later Nicanor, retreating from Jerusalem, was defeated and slain (1 Macc.
 7:39; Josephus, Antiquities Bk12 Ch10:5.)

 Bacchides repaired Beth-horon "with high walls, with gates and with bars and in them he set a garrison, that they might work malice upon ("vex") Israel" (1 Macc.
 9:50–51).
 Later, the Jews fortified it against Holofernes (Judith 4:4–5).

 Roman period

 There are traces of an ancient Roman paving still visible.

+Josephus reports that during the governorship of Roman procurator Cumanus (c.
+48–52 CE), an imperial servant named Stephan was robbed by bandits on the road near Bethoron.
+In response, Cumanus, holding the inhabitants responsible for failing to capture the robbers, sent soldiers into the surrounding villages.
+Josephus's fuller account in the Antiquities adds that the soldiers plundered the villages and brought their leading men to Cumanus in chains in Jerusalem.
+A Roman soldier found a copy of the "Law of Moses", brought it out before the local people and tore it apart.
+A large Jewish crowd gathered at Caesarea demanding that Cumanus punish the offender.
+Fearing a revolt, Cumanus had the soldier executed, and the disturbance subsided.

 In the battle of Beth Horon in the year 66 CE, the first decisive Jewish victory in the First Jewish–Roman War the Roman general Cestius Gallus was driven in headlong flight before the Jews.